Published 1 December 2021 ● Last Updated on 15 November 2022

 2. re-Fash old fabric

-Fabric is a versatile eco-friendly alternative to Christmas wrapping – after all it comes in lots of colours and patterns just like wrapping paper and can be used several times over.
+Fabric is a versatile eco-friendly alternative to Christmas wrapping – after all, it comes in lots of colours and patterns just like wrapping paper and can be used several times over.
 In Japan, fabric wrapping is so prevalent, it’s become an art form called “furoshiki”.
 Look around your house for festive pillow cases, sheets, tablecloths, old drapes, tea towels or even scarves that are the right size for your gift.
 Then on, get creative – either knot it or pin it or tie it with ribbon.
 After the presents are opened, the recipient can simply fold and store for next year or use it as is!

 3. re-Cover clean glass jars

-Another gift -wrapping idea for a low-waste festive season is to use glass jars – provided your gift can fit within.
+Another gift -wrapping idea for a low-waste festive season is to use glass jars – provided your gift can fit within them.
 It’s a unique way to show that you have spent time and effort in wrapping the gift while also giving the recipient a reusable container.
 Add a personal touch by decorating the jar with some cinnamon sticks, candy canes, eucalyptus leaves, or even fairy lights.
 If you have some leftover pieces of cloth from furoshiki wrapping, use them to cover the top of the jar and tie it up with twine.
 If you don’t do it already, start saving up pretty glass jars after using the contents, clean well and remove the sticker if any.
 Not getting the jar of the right size?
 Just ask around.

 4. re-Invigorate delivery boxes

 Using your delivery parcels and boxes instead of store-bought gift boxes is one of the easiest wrapping swaps to make.
-Wrap these in old music sheets, maps or even brown paper or decorate them in a unique manner with paint, fabric ribbons, twine, burlap.
+Wrap these boxes in old music sheets, maps or even brown paper or decorate them in a unique manner with paint, fabric ribbons, twine, burlap.
 Just get creative!
 Not to forget, packing in cardboard boxes is a great way to mask your present from curious kids (and very curious grown ups) before Christmas day!

 5. re-Use wrapping paper and gift bags